hzitoun/android-camera2-secret-picture-taker/README.md

         showToast("No camera detected!");
     }

-    //override this method to get a couple (picture Url, picture Data)
-    //use this method if you don't want to wait for ALL pictures to be ready
-    //(it is called when we've done taking picture from a single camera)
     @Override
     public void onCaptureDone(String pictureUrl, byte[] pictureData) {
         if (pictureData != null && pictureUrl != null) {